The Godfather Part III: Historical background

-Parts of the film are very loosely based on real historical events concerning the ending of the papacy of Pope Paul VI, the very short tenure of Pope John Paul I in 1978, and the collapse of the Banco Ambrosiano in 1982.
-Like the character Cardinal Lamberto, who becomes John Paul I, the historical John Paul I, Albino Luciani, reigned for only a very short time before being found dead in his bed.
+Parts of the film are very loosely based on real historical events concerning the ending of the papacy of Pope Paul VI, the very short tenure of Pope John Paul I in 1978 and the collapse of the Banco Ambrosiano in 1982.
+Like the character Cardinal Lamberto (Raf Vallone), who becomes John Paul I, the historical John Paul I, Albino Luciani, reigned for only a very short time before being found dead in his bed.

 Journalist David Yallop argues that Luciani was planning a reform of Vatican finances and that he died by poisoning; these claims are reflected in the film.
-Yallop also names as a suspect Archbishop Paul Marcinkus, who was the head of the Vatican Bank, like the character Archbishop Gilday in the film.
+Yallop also names as a suspect Archbishop Paul Marcinkus, who was the head of the Vatican Bank, like the character Archbishop Gilday (Donal Donnelly) in the film.
 However, while Marcinkus was noted for his muscular physique and Chicago origins, Gilday is a mild Irishman.
 The character has also drawn comparisons to Cardinal Giuseppe Caprio, as he was in charge of the Vatican finances during the approximate period in which the movie was based.

-The character of Frederick Keinszig, the Swiss banker who is murdered and left hanging under a bridge, mirrors the fate (and physical appearance) of Roberto Calvi, the Italian head of the Banco Ambrosiano who was found hanging under Blackfriars Bridge in London in 1982 (though it was initially unclear whether it was suicide or murder, in 2002 courts in London ruled the latter).
-The name "Keinszig" is taken from Manuela Kleinszig, the girlfriend of Flavio Carbone, who was indicted as one of Calvi's murderers in 2005.
+The character of Frederick Keinszig (Helmut Berger), the Swiss banker who is murdered and left hanging under a bridge, mirrors the fate and physical appearance of Roberto Calvi, the Italian head of the Banco Ambrosiano who was found hanging under Blackfriars Bridge in London in 1982 (though it was initially unclear whether it was suicide or murder, in 2002 courts in London ruled the latter).
+The name "Keinszig" is taken from Manuela Kleinszig, the girlfriend of Flavio Carboni, who was indicted as one of Calvi's murderers in 2005.

-Don Lucchesi is widely seen as partly inspired by seven-time Italian prime minister Giulio Andreotti, who wore similar thick-rimmed glasses.
-The line spoken to Lucchesi by Calò immediately before stabbing him, "Il potere logora chi non ce l'ha" ("Power wears out those who don't have it"), is a quote attributed to Andreotti in response to the claim that he and his party had become worn out from years of being in power.
+Don Licio Lucchesi (Enzo Robutti) is widely seen as partly inspired by seven-time Italian prime minister Giulio Andreotti, who wore similar thick-rimmed glasses.
+The line spoken to Lucchesi by Calò (Franco Citti) immediately before stabbing him, "Il potere logora chi non ce l'ha" ("Power wears out those who don't have it"), is a quote attributed to Andreotti in response to the claim that he and his party had become worn out from years of being in power.